bekk/bekk-christmas/post/thecloud/cloud-janitors.md

 ### The Pod janitor

 We run a couple of janitors in our kubernetes cluster.
-One of those is the pod janitor.
+One of these is the pod janitor.
 Today it’s running with a couple of tasks.
 Schedule: every 10 minutes
 Tasks:
 * Normalize and make sure the memory and cpu limits for our Docker containers follow the standard.